mtkgv/cdaa/readme.md

 - `2_analysis/imgs/`
     - `out`: Figure image files created from the CSV data

-The fourth directory, `data`, contains a copy of this directory structure populated with the data obtained during the paper experiment.
-This data may be copied to the experimental workspace to reproduce the paper's results.
-For example, to reproduce the figures one would copy the CSV files in `data/1_depth_runtime/data/csv/` to `1_depth_runtime/data/csv/` and then run the final experimental phase in `2_analysis`.
+- `data`: A copy of the preceding directory structure, populated with data and results obtained during the experiment.
+This data may be may be copied to the experimental workspace to reproduce the paper's results.
+    - *Example*: To reproduce the figures, copy the CSV files in `data/1_depth_runtime/data/csv/` to `1_depth_runtime/data/csv/` and then run the final experimental phase in `2_analysis`.

 ## Running the Experiment